 For me to be able to drink the Less Sweet 3-in-1 coffee from Nescafe, I actually had to add some milk, a bit more instant coffee from my regular stash and more hot water.
 That watered down the sugar content enough that I could drink it, although I still wouldn’t say it tasted ‘less sweet’.

 The Nescafe 3-in-1 packets of Less Sweet coffee are useful though.
 You can take them to work for a quick pick-me-up or shove them in a picnic bag to use while you are at the park (as long as you remember to take the hot water too!).

 Also, if you work night shift, one of these midway through your shift will definitely give you the needed boost of caffeine and sugar.

 You can also mix a sachet of Nescafe 3-in-1 Less Sweet coffee with other stuff to make it more palatable.
 How about adding it to a half cup of hot water and a half cup of hot milk?
 The milk waters down the sweetness a bit and it actually does taste like a fairly decent latte.

 You can also mix it together with hot water, add a large glass of ice, wait till it cools down a bit and add a squirt of whipped cream.
 With the ice watering the taste down, a sachet of Nescafe 3-in-1 Less Sweet coffee makes a nice iced coffee for a hot summer day.

-All in all, I can’t say I’m a big fan of Nescafe 3-in-1 Less Sweet coffee.
-But, in a pinch, a packet of it will give you a caffeine and sugar hit, will save you some time if you’re in a rush, and is great to shove in a backpack if you’re going off traveling somewhere.
+All in all, I cannot say I would buy Nescafe 3-in-1 Less Sweet coffee all the time.
+But, in a pinch, a packet of it will give you a caffeine and sugar hit, will save you some time if you are in a rush, and is great to take if you will be traveling somewhere.

-Just remember, if you want the taste of a true cup of coffee, give these a miss, and head for your local independent coffee shop instead.
+Just remember, if you want the taste of a true cup of coffee, head for your local independent coffee shop instead.